Ithriyah-Raqqa offensive (February–March 2016): The offensive

 On the morning of 11 February 2016, the Syrian Arab Army's 555th Brigade of the 4th Mechanized Division, along with the National Defense Forces (NDF), Liwaa Suqour Al-Sahra (Desert Hawks Brigade), Kataebat Al-Ba'ath (Al-Ba'ath Battalions), and Fouj Al-Joulan (Golani Regiment), launched an offensive eastward to recapture the Ithriyah-Raqqa Road that leads to the Tabqa Military Airport.
-They began their assault by storming Hill 5 along the Ithriyah-Raqqa Road, and after nearly 3 hours of fierce battle with ISIS, they were able to establish full control over three points in the eastern Hama desert: Hill 5, Tal Abu Zayn and a water well at the village of Tal Zakiyah.
+They began their assault by storming Hill 5 along the Ithriyah-Raqqa Road, and after nearly three hours of fierce battle with ISIS, they were able to establish full control over three points in the eastern Hama desert: Hill 5, Tal Abu Zayn and a water well at the village of Tal Zakiyah.
 At this point, the Syrian Army was 45 kilometers from the Al-Tabqa air base.

 The next day, Syrian government forces advanced from Tal Abu Zayn, capturing Tal Madakhah hill.
 They had also reached Tal Zakiyah in the afternoon, thus entering the southern Raqqa countryside, and coming within 35 kilometers of the airbase.
 Meanwhile, west of Ithriyah, the military seized two villages along the Ithriya-Salamiyah Road, near Sheikh Hilal.
 On 13 February, government troops seized the Zakiyah crossroad, in southern Raqqa, while also further advancing in the Sheikh Hilal area.

 On 14 February, the Syrian Army seized Tal Masbah hill, 15 kilometers east of Ithriyah.
 ISIS fighters retreated towards the desert village of Jubb Al-Qutna.
 On 15 February, several hills around Zakiyah were also captured.

 On 17 February, the Army approached Marina, positioning themselves five kilometers west of the village, while fighting continued at Zakiyah.
-The next day, after an 8-hour battle that started in the early morning hours, government troops captured Tal Al-'Alam hill, four kilometers from Marina.
+The next day, after an 8-hour battle that started in the early morning, government troops captured Tal Al-'Alam hill, four kilometers from Marina.